SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Beyond The Debates

 Circles get formed in hangouts quite often.
 These circles can be both physical with body posture, or metaphysical, where a new or rare fresher is excluded.
 People direct their conversation towards their friends, and people on the outside find it awkward to join a conversation among people who already know each other.
-It can be really impactful to put extra effort to talk to everyone so that they don't feel like they're part of an 'outgroup'.
+Putting extra effort to talk to everyone so that they don't feel like they're part of an 'outgroup' can be quite impactful.
 (Unfortunate that you've read this already in the Tournament section, but I didn't feel like cutting it.)

 ![enter image description here](https://www.utoronto.ca/sites/default/files/picpath/2015-12-02-feeling-alone.jpg)
 ---